Preserves: Text Syntax

 s,

-including embedded escape syntax, except using a bar or pipe character
+including embedded escape syntax, except using a bar or single-quote character

 ) instead of a double quote mark.